hucker/splint/README.md

     yield get_drive_space('/fum') > 1_000_000_000
 ```

-As you might expect running this will provide 3 passing test results but with very limited feedback.
+As you might expect running this will provide 3 passing test results (assuming the drive space is available)

-You can up your game and return status message info:
+but with very limited feedback.

-From the most simple you could write rules like this:
+You can up your game and return status information by returning or yielding `SplintResults`.

 ```python
 from splint import SplintResult, SR